fubar2/toolfactory-galaxy-server/README.md

 It is this rpyc server that is the key to running tasks independently of the normal Galaxy job runner system, but triggered by a specially configured running tool.

-### Two non-Galaxy mechanisms are used - rsync and RPC
+### A generic non-Galaxy RPC for tools

-The approaches described here off completely generic ways to allow tools executing as normal Galaxy jobs to do things that Galaxy security, very wisely would normally not permit.
+The approach described here is a generic way to allow tools executing as normal Galaxy jobs to do things that Galaxy security, very wisely would normally not permit.
 These impossible things may have other interesting applications but the potential cost of associated insecurity must be taken into account outside private settings.